ssuesskind/youtube-dl-server/README.md

 # youtube-dl-server
-A youtube-dl web server, powered by youtube-dl.
+A youtube-dl web server, powered by youtube-dl & yt-dlp.

 Intended to provide raw video url and other metadata as a json payload, not as a streaming server.